 6.Appendix B: Terminology and References

-D. (U) NIGERIA: On 3 May, two robbers boarded an anchored tanker in the Secure Anchorage Area (SAA), Lagos.
+J. (U) NIGERIA: On 21 December, two robbers boarded a tanker anchored in Lagos Secure Anchorage Area. .

 K. (U) MOZAMBIQUE: On 14 December, authorities intercepted and searched a vessel off the coast of Cabo Delgado province and found 1.5 tons of heroin.